OVERVIEW OF STRATEGY AND BUSINESS MODEL

 We license our systems and brands internationally.
 Master Licensees typically have print hubs and reseller networks and use our software and, in some instances, marketing in their country.
 Each agreement is structured slightly differently, however we are either paid a share of local licence fees, transaction fees, or both.

 We are currently experimenting with ways of launching Nettl in other countries.
 In June 2017, we signed four ‘founding’ partners in The Netherlands.
-They’ll help us to adapt the Nettl formula for the Dutch market.
+They helped us to adapt the Nettl formula for the Dutch market.
+Today we have 19 Nettl Partners in the Netherlands.

 Last year we diversified our product mix and invested in direct-to-textile printing kit.
 We call it ink-on-fabric.
 Because that’s what it is.
 We now sell a range of expo display and custom furniture through Marqetspace and other channels.
 And that’s growing well.
 Clients are choosing these next generation fabric displays because they’re lighter and look better than the alternatives.
 We expect this to grow and become a bigger share of our revenues.

 In January 2017 we made our first small acquisition.
 ADD Signs in Liverpool.
 That started with a “100 day plan” for integration to bring our businesses together.
 We’re pleased with ADD’s performance so far.
 Now we’re looking for a second business with ADD to roll together and exploit economies of scale.

 We look at the signs sector and we think, well, we already sell some signage to our clients.
 Sign companies already sell some print.
 The market has converged.
 It’s highly fragmented.
 We think there’s an opportunity to roll up sign businesses and create value.